rjabdurrahman/thisiswcag/README.md

 * 1.3.1 Info and Relationships - **and**, the `<fieldset>` must have a succinct `<legend>` element

 ## What this list isn't
 It's not a catch-all list for things which you feel _should_ be accessibility failures but aren't.
-This is a list of what each WCAG 2.1 success criteria means and distilling that meaning into one or more tests.
+This is a list of what each WCAG 2.1 success criteria means in one or more tests.

 ## Contributing
 Disagree with any of the tests? great!
-There are several ways to contribute:
+All requests are welcomed and appreciated and there are several ways to contribute:
 - Create a PR and ammend the details in `data/json.js`
 - Log an issue in this repo, click "Issues" and follow the process of adding an issue
 - Send an email to ross.mullen@canaxess.com.au to indicate you disagree and want to alter a test/add a test